JuliaStats/Klara.jl/README.md

 mean(mychain2)
 ```

-The `Vega` package is used for plotting the output of the sequential Monte Carlo simulation.
+The output of the sequential Monte Carlo simulation can be plotted with any graphical package.
+Below is an example using the `Vega` package.

 ```jl
 using DataFrames, Vega